acuto/quantum-dev/readme.md

     http://127.0.0.1:8888/?token=quantum-dev

 The Jupyter server in the container can be gracefully shut down by typing `CTRL-C`.
-The `all-in-one` directory also contains useful scripts to delete the container (`rm-all.sh`) and the image (`rmi-all.sh`).
+The `all-in-one` directory also contains useful scripts to delete the container (`rm-quantum.sh`) and the image (`rmi-quantum.sh`).

 ## Framework-specific Docker setup